Start9Labs/docs/src/misc-guides/firefox-guides/tor.md

 1. Ensure you have completed the steps under [All Platforms](#all-platforms).

 1. You need a `Proxy Auto Config` file to inform Firefox how to resolve `.onion` URLs.
-Click <a href="https://start9.com/assets/proxy.pac" download>here</a> to get the one offered by Start9.
+Click [here](https://start9.com/assets/proxy.pac) to get the one offered by Start9.
 Save it somewhere you will not delete it, and remember where you save it.
 For example:

         C:\Program Files\Tor Browser\proxy.pac